TN 22 (06-24)

 EXAMPLE 2:

-In January of 2007, Henry came into the office to inform the adjudicator that he started his own business in January of 2007 and to file an appeal on his SGA cessation claiming that his IRWE was not calculated correctly.
-He wants to know how his new business will be evaluated because he will not be making any money in the beginning.
+In January of 2007, Henry came into the office to inform the adjudicator that they started their own business in January of 2007 and to file an appeal on their SGA cessation claiming that their IRWE was not calculated correctly.
+They want to know how their new business will be evaluated because they will not be making any money in the beginning.
 At first glance, Henry’s Master Beneficiary Record (MBR) would indicate the exemption of work activity would not apply because an SGA cessation is on the record.
 However, Henry is filing an appeal on that decision.
 If the SGA decision is re-opened and determined not to be SGA, the exemption of work activity provision may apply.
 In this example, the adjudicator re-opens the decision and determines that Henry has not performed SGA work activity.
 Henry had been entitled and received title II cash disability benefits since November of 2004.
 The exemption of work activity provision would apply starting in December 2006 and the recent work activity being reported in January of 2007 would not be evaluated under the comparability and worth of work tests.

 To Link to this section - Use this URL: